 It was a moment Carrie never imagined happening after losing her late husband.

 “I never thought that I would necessarily have any more kids.
 I had a really, really traumatic birth with Ollie so I had a huge fear about birth.”

 “I think I thought I would be OK if I didn’t have any more kids.
 I just felt so blessed with Ollie and with Evie, it was a really different experience.
 It wasn’t fun but it wasn’t traumatic.
 I’m so glad I had her!”

-"I see Ollie and her together and it literally makes my heart sing.
-For him, that he might not have gotten to have a brother or sister and they're like two peas in a pod.
-Cause he's so much older than her, he's just so protective.
-She's going to have that for life, that big brother," Carrie, who is pregnant with her third child, beamed of their special bond.
+“I see Ollie and her together and it literally makes my heart sing.
+For him, that he might not have gotten to have a brother or sister and they’re like two peas in a pod.
+Cause he’s so much older than her, he’s just so protective.
+She’s going to have that for life, that big brother,” Carrie said.